mesosphere/dcos-docs-site/pages/1.11/installing/production/deploying-dcos/opt-out/index.md

 oauth_enabled: 'false'
 ```

-**Note:** If you have already installed your cluster and would like to disable this in-place, you can go through an upgrade with the same [configuration parameter][2] set.
+**Note:** If you have already installed your cluster and would like to disable this in place, you can go through an upgrade with the same [configuration parameter][2] set.

 ## Telemetry